chenx820/imperial-course-notes/README.md

 This course covers various mathematical methods used in physics.
 The notes in this folder include topics such as:

-- ➕ Linear Algebra
+- ➕ Vector Spaces and Tensors
-- 🔄 Differential Equations
+- 🔄 Green Functions
-- 🎵 Fourier Analysis
+- 🎵 Hilbert Spaces and Sturm-Liouville Theory

 ### [🚀 Advanced Classical Mechanics](./advanced-classical-mechanics)